dominusceo/oci-terraform-lab/README.md

 $terraform -v
 ```

-### Option 3: Install Oracle Cloud Developer
-This third option, you can install [Oracle Linux Cloud Developer](https://docs.oracle.com/en-us/iaas/oracle-linux/developer/index.htm) platform image from OCI consol instance subsection, or you can use [Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/devtools.htm) to preinstall this distro within your compartment.

 # Other considerations
-For this lab consider the following points:
+For this labs consider the following observations:
 - The **tfVariables.sh** script contains default global variables to be defined or used with Terraform client.
 - Take a look to our [Oracle Architecture Center](https://docs.oracle.com/solutions/?q=terraform&cType=reference-architectures&sort=date-desc&lang=en)
 - You can take this PDF document in order to take it as reference or [guide to install Terraform in windows client](choco_install-terraform.pdf)